hylkepostma/windowsservice/README.md

 ### Install the service

-If you want to install the service from `example_service.py`:
+If you want to install the service from the `example_service.py` example, run:

 ```powershell
 python -m windowsservice.example_service install
 ```

-You can also install the service so that it starts automatically when Windows is started:
+You can also install the service so that it starts automatically when Windows starts:

 ```powershell
 python -m windowsservice.example_service --startup=auto install